 If test scores are submitted as the demonstration of English language proficiency, the program requires the following minimum score on one of the tests below for an application to be reviewed:

-- Beginning with applications for Fall 2018, a TOEFLiBT score of 106, with each sub score of at least 26
+Beginning with applications for Fall 2019, A TOEFLiBT score of 106, with a speaking sub score of at least 26, is required.

 If you are submitting your US degree as proof of English language proficiency, additional steps may be required, such as an interview.